 You have been working hard with your little one and now we need to step up!
 Their fine motor skills still have a long way to go, and, as they keep gaining more and more control over their small muscles, we will keep proposing new activities to help the acquisition and refining of hand coordination.

 What can you expect?

-- Releasing: Usually preceded by grasping or reaching, your little one might be able to let go of the objects he picked up.
+- Releasing: Usually preceded by grasping or reaching, your little one might be able to let go of the objects they picked up.
 This action can be seen when playing with building blocks or grasping and releasing scissors.
 You might notice the release has not been refined.
-This skill will keep developing at least for one more year, but practicing the movement helps strengthen the muscles he will use later on when releasing objects, or even when writing.
+This skill will keep developing at least for one more year, but practicing the movement helps strengthen the muscles they will use later on when releasing objects, or even when writing.

 - Mold and roll play dough into balls.

 - Tear newspaper into strips, this can be very fun for them!